darsoohoo/bartenders2u-postgres/README.md

-# Bartenders2U Bloc Capstone Project
+# Bartenders2U Bloc Capstone Project wiht Postgres
 This is app is for my capstone project at Bloc.

 ### `npm run dev`